changqiong/changqiong.github.io/_pages/about.md

 News(2024)
 ======
+* **[Apr, 2024]** Our paper "TinyStereo: A Tiny Coarse-to-Fine for vision-based Depth Estimation on Embedded GPUs." is accepted by [TSMC'24](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221021)
 * **[Jan, 2024]** Our paper "Acceleration of Neural Network Inference for Embedded GPU Systems." is accepted by [BigComp'24](https://www.bigcomputing.org/conf2024/)